Kerry Carpenter Player Props: Tigers vs. Guardians

 Kerry Carpenter At The Plate

-- Carpenter is hitting .212 with three doubles, two home runs and four walks.
+- Carpenter is batting .238 with four doubles, three home runs and four walks.

-- In five of 10 games this year (50.0%), Carpenter has reached base safely via hit, and that includes multiple hits twice.

-- In 10 games played this year, he has homered in two of them.

-- Carpenter has driven in a run in two games this year, with multiple runs batted in once.
+- Carpenter has picked up a hit in six of 12 games this season, with multiple hits three times.

-- In four of 10 games this season, he has scored, including multiple runs once.
+- Carpenter has driven in a run in three games this year (25.0%), including two games with multiple runs batted in.

+- He has scored at least one run five times this year (41.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.